Lancaster students, here are the 11 things you should have on your autumn checklist

 9. Halloween clubbing in Sugar

-Although Sugar’s halloween night event is currently sold out… Do not fear.
+Although Sugar’s Halloween night event is currently sold out, please do not fear.
 You can still queue as normal for entry after midnight.

-Rally your friends, plan a pre’s and a group costume, and have a fun night out on the town or in your flat.
-With the range of bars and pubs in town, it will be easy to find a great spot – and if clubbing is your go-to, hopefully the lines aren’t too long…
+Rally your friends, plan a pres and a group costume, and have a fun night out on the town or in your flat.
+With the range of bars and pubs in town, it’ll be easy to find a great spot – and if clubbing is your go-to, hopefully the lines aren’t too long…

 10. Get creative with some pottery

-Located on Moor Lane, Lancaster Pottery Studio is a beautiful new shop that holds classes and workshops where you can make your own creations from clay, the perfect weekend activity to do with friends.
-It’s a five minute walk from the bus station and situated closely to The Dukes Cinema & bar.
+Located on Moor Lane, Lancaster Pottery Studio is a beautiful new shop that holds classes and workshops where you can make your own creations from clay – the perfect weekend activity to do with friends.
+It’s a five minute walk from the bus station and situated close to The Dukes Cinema & bar.

-There is Halloween Pottery Workshops from £15 you can book onto here.
+You can book Halloween Pottery Workshops from £15 here.

 11. Have a cosy meal in Merchants 1688

-Located by the Castle, Merchants 1688 is a converted 17th century wine cellar that is now a historic pub selling locally sourced dishes.
+Located by the Castle, Merchants 1688 is a converted 17th century wine cellar that’s now a historic pub selling locally sourced dishes.
 The warm and intimate atmosphere makes this place very special, and the quality of the food is incredible.

-For the weekdays, we recommend the £11 French onion soup that is very filling and delicious, with lots of melty cheese on top and paired with house baked focaccia.
+For the weekdays, we recommend the £11 French onion soup; it’s so filling and delicious, with loads of melted cheese on top and comes paired with house baked focaccia.

-If you have some budget left for the month, the Sunday roasts are served with duck fat roast potatoes, Yorkshire puds, ale gravy and seasonal vegetables and start from £20 for the chicken option.
+If you have any of your budget left for the month, the Sunday roasts are served with duck fat roast potatoes, Yorkshire puds, ale gravy and seasonal vegetables and start from £20 for the chicken option.
 See the menu here.

 For more of the latest news, guides, gossip, and memes, follow The Lancaster Tab on Instagram, TikTok, and Facebook.